-As professionals in the Child & Adolescent IOP and PHP, interns will utilize Dialectical Behavioral Therapy (DBT), Cognitive Behavioral Therapy (CBT), and the Attachment Self Regulation and Competency model (ARC) in addition to a more broad range of theoretical approaches.
-Interns will complete case consultations, have the opportunity to work with both short and long-term clinical cases and will see patients in individual, group, and family therapy.
+As professionals in the Child & Adolescent IOP and PHP, interns will utilize Dialectical Behavioral Therapy (DBT), Cognitive Behavioral Therapy (CBT), Attachment Self Regulation and Competency model (ARC) in addition to a more broad range of theoretical approaches.
+Interns will complete diagnostic evaluations, have the opportunity to work with both short and long-term clinical cases and will see patients in individual, group, and family therapy.
 They will gain skills in managing client crises, behavioral de-escalation, and risk assessment.
 Interns will have the opportunity to gain specific knowledge in working with an organized trauma-informed care program, and in working with treatment groups specific to both internalizing and externalizing behaviors.
 They will work with clients who come from various ethnic, cultural, and socio-economic backgrounds.
-Milwaukee has one of the highest poverty rates in the country and a wealth of diversity within the community.

-Programs incorporate trauma-informed care programming in all of the groups.
+Both programs incorporate trauma-informed care programming in all of the groups.
 Children and adolescents who attend IOP and PHP are likely to have experienced a trauma, which could include: physical or sexual abuse, the loss of a parent, sibling or significant relative due to death or incarceration, multiple transitions in the foster care system, or witnessing or experiencing of a violent crime.
 An awareness of the impact of multi-generational trauma and its impact is maintained on an ongoing basis.

 Trauma-informed care assesses the effects of trauma on a child behavior.
 The treatment teams work to better understand the function of the patient's behavior and the ways it is influenced by previous trauma.
 The patients learn to use coping strategies to decrease symptoms, to safely express their feelings about the trauma, to come to see their own reactions as normative, to reduce their feelings of shame, to put the traumatic experience into a larger context, and to obtain a sense of mastery regarding the painful events they have experienced.
-Professionals who are highly trained and experienced in working with traumatized children lead all groups.
+Professionals who are highly trained and experienced in working with traumatized children lead all IOP groups.

 A wide variety of techniques are employed based on the child and family's individualized needs, but the tools used are those demonstrated to have value in treating trauma-related symptomatology.
 In the adolescent groups, the teens benefit greatly by the group dynamic in terms of not feeling alone in their experiences.
 The adolescents also learn many of the skills taught in Dialectical Behavior Therapy to help stabilize their moods and focus on the present.
 Further, there is a strong family component where psycho-education, emotional support, and validation are given to parents.
 Parents are taught to provide the same skills to their children.
-Interns have the opportunity to work in the following programs: